syncfusion-content/uwp-docs/uwp/Menu/Overview.md

 # About Syncfusion® UWP Menu (SfMenu) Control

-The UWP Menu supports the hierarchical organization of items associated with commands and event handlers.
+The `SfMenu` supports the hierarchical organization of items associated with commands and event handlers.
 It contains a collection of `SfMenuItem` objects that can be expanded to display additional menu items or perform a specific action when clicked.

 ## Features: